sb-dev/hot-pot/README.md

 - An order appears after a few seconds; the route is displayed on the map.
 - Click on "Swipe to accept delivery" to accept order and view route.
 - Confirm pick up to complete order.

+## TODO
+- Migrate Bower dependencies to NPM
+- Migrate AngularJS to Angular 5 and cleanup Angular integration with SailsJS
+- Add unit tests
+- Automate deployment to AWS